 • Ensuring proper formatting, if required

-The thorough review by the post-editor ensures that the quality of the MT/AI output is on par with a purely human translation approach.
+The thorough review by the post-editor ensures that the quality of the AI translation output is on par with a purely human translation approach.

 Light post-editing